eric-hawthorne/relishpl-concurrent-db-xactions/README_INSTALL_SOURCE_DISTRIBUTION.txt

    which hg
    does not already tell you about an hg executable.

-4. Install Go 1.0 or higher (from golang.org)
+4. Install Go 1.0 or higher (from golang.org).
+A binary distribution is available for MacOSX

 5. Install the gosqlite package into the Go environment.

    go get code.google.com/p/gosqlite/sqlite

-6. Choose where you will create your mercurial repository
+6. Choose where you will create your mercurial repository for relish

    You will probably want to have your relish root i.e. relish home directory be one of the standard locations.
 Several standard locations are recognized by the relish tools, so that if you